 There are two main cash flow forecasting techniques that are commonly used:

-How to Implement Cash Forecasting in Your Business
+How to Build a Cash Flow Forecast in Your Business

 Organizations can implement cash forecasting by following some straightforward steps.